All posts

 For a parallel comparison covering other destination chains, see the guide on bridging ETH to Solana.

-How to Reduce Fees and Slippage
+How to reduce fees and slippage

 The cheapest way to bridge ETH to Arbitrum combines gas timing with route optimization.
 For most users, it is either (1) the canonical bridge during low-gas windows, or (2) a low-fee liquidity bridge for smaller amounts.
 For small transfers, a low-fee liquidity route is usually cheaper; for large transfers, the canonical bridge during low gas wins.
 Neither tactic alone produces maximum savings — both together can reduce total cost by 60–80% compared to bridging at peak hours via a suboptimal route.